Best practices

 • Avoid coding with a specific order of fields in mind.

-• Assume that ids are alphanumeric strings, which potentially contain special characters, and they have variable lengths.
+• Assume that IDs are alphanumeric strings that potentially contain special characters and have variable lengths.

 • Expect changes to the length and value of error messages and other strings that don’t represent an enumeration, type, or code.